5 Trends We're Stealing From Copenhagen Fashion Week

 Clash Your Coats

 Clashing coats needn't only come in the form of different fabrics spliced together.
 Emilie Helmstedt has fast become one of the most anticipated shows on the schedule in Copenhagen, entrancing women far and wide with her whimsical motifs and joyous colour palette.
-For FW20 she gave us a modern-day Alice in Wonderland tea party, and while there were plenty of abstract prints and clashing colours to choose from, our standout look was this utterly adorable Eskimo-style candy-coloured coat.
+For AW20 she gave us a modern day Alice in Wonderland tea party, and while there were plenty of abstract prints and clashing colours to choose from, our standout look was this utterly adorable eskimo-style candy coloured coat.
 Now that's how to make the miserable weather more bearable.

 Advertisement